ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

 # Considerations for on-premises VMware HCX instances
 {: #standalone_considerations}

-Review the following considerations before you install or delete the HCX instances that you ordered for on-premises use.
+Review the following considerations before you install or delete the VMware HCX® instances that you ordered for on-premises use.

-A vCenter Server instance with HCX is limited to three simultaneous connections from on-premises sites.
+A VMware vCenter Server® instance with HCX is limited to three simultaneous connections from on-premises sites.
 {:note}

 ## Considerations before you install on-premises HCX instances
 {: #standalone_considerations-install}

-The HCX components must be installed both on {{site.data.keyword.cloud}} and in your on-premises vSphere environment.
+The HCX components must be installed both on {{site.data.keyword.cloud}} and in your on-premises VMware vSphere® environment.
 It is recommended that you install the HCX service into your vCenter Server instance before you install the on-premises HCX instance.

 For more information, see [Considerations when you install HCX](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_considerations#hcx_considerations-install).